afaikiac/pyenvx/README.md

 The creation of this script was inspired by `pipx` but it does not disrupt my `pyenv` workflow.
 I simply want the latest versions of CLI or GUI tools, such as `pdm`, `poetry` or `Anki`, while still utilizing the power of `pyenv`.
 And I don't want to have to install a massive amount of Python dependencies through my Linux package manager!

-## Overview

-This script is used for installing and uninstalling packages in isolated virtual environments using `pyenv`.
-It allows you to manage different versions of Python and packages with ease, by creating a virtual environment for each `package_name-python_version` combination.

 ## Requirements

 - [`pyenv`](https://github.com/pyenv/pyenv#installation) must be installed and configured.